Todochris/CheatSheets/Linux CheatSheet.md

 | tail file     | output the last 10 lines of file
 | tail -f file  | output the contents of file as it grows, starting with the last 10 lines
 | tree          | writes all the folder with its files in a tree structure starting from the current directory in the terminal
+| echo          | look for files using pattern

 ### commands usefull with servers